SerNet/verinice-veo-web/README.md

 ## License Headers

 Each file has to contain a license header.
-This project contains configuration for the VSCode Plugin [psioniq File Header](https://marketplace.visualstudio.com/items?itemName=psioniq.psi-header).
-If you use this plugin, the license header will get automatically generated for new files and files that don't contain a header yet.
 Please add your name to the license header of every file you make meaningful changes in.

 ## License